mehulagg/gitlab/doc/user/application_security/index.md

 ## View security scan information in the Security Dashboard

 The Security Dashboard show vulnerabilities present in a project's default branch.
 Data is updated every 24 hours.
-Vulnerability count updates resulting from any feature branches introducing new vulnerabilities that are merged to default will show up after the daily data refresh.
+Vulnerability count updates resulting from any feature branches introducing new vulnerabilities that are merged to default are included after the daily data refresh.

 For more details, see [Security Dashboard](security_dashboard/index.md).